kislyuk/katalin/README.md

-baobab
-bab
-ssxac

-ac
-acx

-av
-a
-b
+This is a test of the automated documentation system.

-a
+This is only a test.
-na
-basfbas
-banana